Location

 Low level of environmental impact

-The site has been largely cleared and disturbed by previous land uses, meaning the project will minimise impacts on native flora and fauna
+The site has been largely cleared over time, meaning the project will have minimal impacts on native flora and fauna

 Ground Plan Icon